 Temporary accounting jobs also provide perhaps the best arena for you to form relationships with people who can help you launch your accounting career once you graduate from college.
 If you perform well, the company will certainly remember you when they’re looking to hire full-time employees.
 And they’ll also be more likely to recommend you to their colleagues.

 If you do decide to look for a temporary accounting job, it’s a good idea to work with a recruiter who specializes in accounting.
-These professionals can help you find the right job to fit your time frame – whether it’s a few days or a few weeks.
+These professionals can help you find the right job to fit your time frame — whether it’s a few days, a few weeks or longer.
 They also have a good sense of the company’s culture and the expectations of particular jobs, so they can connect you with the firm and position that best matches your personality and skill set.

-In addition, accounting recruiters are privy to temporary accounting jobs that may not be publicly advertised.
+In addition, accounting recruiters are privy to temporary accounting jobs that may not be advertised to the public.
 And as a bonus, they can provide tips to help you improve your resume, cover letter and interview skills.

 So before you head back to school this fall, consider using an accounting recruiter to find temporary accounting jobs.
 Doing so will help you develop skills and experience, while demonstrating to potential employers that you’re serious about your career choice.